-In 2011, 41.7 per cent of Hurstville City residents were born overseas with 85 per cent of these born in non-English speaking countries and 49 per cent speaking a language other than English at home.
+In 2011, 41.7 per cent of Hurstville City residents were born overseas and 37.2 % were from countries where English is not the first language and 49 per cent speaking a language other than English at home.

 Many of Hurstville City's multicultural residents come from China, Hong Kong, Greece, Macedonia, Italy, Lebanon, New Zealand, Indonesia, India, Malaysia, Spain and Philippines.